shadaj/slinky/docs/public/docs/functional-components-and-hooks.md

-# Functional Components
+# Functional Components and Hooks
 Slinky supports writing components as functional components, where the definition is simply a function from props to the elements to render.
-This style is also the foundation for [React Hooks](https://reactjs.org/docs/hooks-intro.html), an upcoming style of writing components that significantly reduces the boilerplate involved.
+This style is also the foundation for [React Hooks](https://reactjs.org/docs/hooks-intro.html), an new style of writing components that significantly reduces the boilerplate involved.

 ## Writing a Functional Component
 To write a functional component, create an instance of the `FunctionalComponent` class.